wevoice/wesub/docs/static-media.rst

 Static media files are handled by the staticmedia app.
 This app has several
 goals:

-- Combine multiple files into a single "media bundle".
-Linking to a single JS file results in faster page loads than linking to multiple files.
+- **Combine multiple files into a single "media bundle".**  Linking to a single JS file results in faster page loads than linking to multiple files.
-- Compress JS/CSS code.
+- **Compress JS/CSS code.**
-- Support preprocessors like SASS.
+- **Support preprocessors like SASS.**
-- Allow media files to either be served up from the local server or uploaded to S3 and served from their.
+- **Support media files served from the local server or S3**
-- When uploading to S3, ensure that media files have a name that is unique for each deploy.
-This allows us to the set the expire header to the far future, meaning that it will be aggressively cached.
-It also prevents browsers from using a cached media file from a previous deploy.
+- **Store media files on S3 in a unique location for each deploy.**  This allows us to upload media for our next deploy without affecting our current one.
+It also allows us to the set the expire header to the far future which is good for caching.

 Settings
 --------